matvign/batchrenamer/docs/documentation.md

 * If verbose, show detailed errors
 * If not quiet, not verbose, no errors, show nothing
 * If not quiet, not verbose, errors exist, show files that won't be renamed
+* If dryrun or verbose, show files as they are renamed
 ```
 if quiet
     show nothing